-- Charge a VAT of 5% to their customers
+- Charge a VAT in UAE of 5% to their customers.

 - Incur a VAT on goods and services that they receive from their suppliers The differential between these two amounts shall be paid to or reclaimed from the government, as applicable.

-For businesses whose value of taxable goods and supplies exceed AED 375,000, it is mandatory to register for VAT.
+For businesses whose value of taxable goods and supplies exceeds AED 375,000, it is mandatory to register for VAT in UAE.
 For businesses whose value of taxable goods and supplies is less than this threshold but over 187,500, registering for VAT is optional.